co-cddo/data-marketplace-api/README.md

 The OpenAPI/Swagger documentation will be served at: http://localhost:8000/docs

 ### SPARQL server (Fuseki)
-> :warning: Currently the API does not serve any data, so there's not really any need to start up fuseki.
+:warning: Currently the API does not serve any data, so there's not really any need to start up fuseki. :warning:

-Running `just fuseki-docker` will start up Fuseki with the data in `fuseki/data` pre-loaded in the database.
+Running `just start-fuseki` will start up Fuseki with the data in `fuseki/data` pre-loaded in the database.

 Use `just stop-fuseki` to stop it again.